chendavid96/planrutgers/README.md

 ## Furthur Information
 The app is currently in beta testing stage and can be reached at [planrutgers.com](planrutgers.com).

 Currently hosted on Heroku as a single-dyno app so it may take a few moments to load during low traffic interims.
-If you would like to help me with this app, feel free to email me at chen.david@rutgers.edu with any relevant credentials || request to fork this git.
+If you would like to help me with this app, feel free to email me at chen.david@rutgers.edu with any relevant credentials || request to fork this repo.

+-D